robjhyndman/ctv-TimeSeries/README.md

 -   The romp package by Jamitzky was presented at useR!
 2008 ( [slides](http://www.statistik.tu-dortmund.de/useR-2008/slides/Jamitzky.pdf)) and offers another interface to Open MP using Fortran.
 The code is still pre-alpha and available from the Google Code project [<span class="Gcode">romp</span>](http://code.google.com/p/romp/).
 An R-Forge project [<span class="Rforge">romp</span>](https://R-Forge.R-project.org/projects/romp/) was initiated but there is no package, yet.
 -   The R/parallel package by Vera, Jansen and Suppi offers a C++-based master-slave dispatch mechanism for parallel execution ( [link](http://www.rparallel.org/))
 -   The [Rdsm](https://cran.r-project.org/package=Rdsm) package provides a threads-like parallel computing environment, both on multicore machine and across the network by providing facilities inspired from distributed shared memory programming.
--   The [RhpcBLASctl](https://cran.r-project.org/package=RhpcBLASctl) detects the number of available BLAS cores, and permits explicit selection of the number of cores.
+-   The [RhpcBLASctl](https://cran.r-project.org/package=RhpcBLASctl) package detects the number of available BLAS cores, and permits explicit selection of the number of cores.
 -   The [Rhpc](https://cran.r-project.org/package=Rhpc) permits `*apply()` style dispatch via MPI.
 -   The [drake](https://cran.r-project.org/package=drake) package is an R-focused reproducible build system.
 Similarly to [Make](https://www.gnu.org/software/make), it arranges the intermediate steps of a workflow and executes them in parallelizable stages.
 With three alternative backends (powered by `parallel::mclapply()`, `parallel::parLapply()`, and [Makefiles](https://www.gnu.org/software/make), respectivly) drake supports implicit parallelism both for low-overhead single-node applications and for true distributed computing workloads.